Syaamilmaulana256/nanoflex-api/README.md

 > [!CAUTION]
 > This API is **under development**, there may be many strange things, bugs and errors, report them by *opening issues* in this github repository

+## Becoming a Collaborator

+We welcome any collaborators from users with *feedback, testing suggestions, corrections* and other potential improvements to NanoFlex, You can become a collaborator by opening an issue with the tag `collaborator`.

 ## Quick Overview

 NanoFlex offers *two primary* endpoints for simple operations: